-Mado Watch, the Japanese word for window is a fitting name for this watch because it allows the wearer to see something that was previously unseen.
-Similar to how a window awards an individual the chance to see something that was previously out of view, Mado opens a portal in which time is seen in a new light.
+The Japanese word for window, Mado 窓, is a fitting name for a watch that allows the wearer to see something that was previously unsee-able.
+The Mado Watch opens a portal in which time is seen in a new light.

 The Mado Watch is a unisex 40mm diameter size case.
 It is made of brushed stainless steel and is complemented with a black silicone band with stainless steel buckle.

 Mado is the proud winner of the 2017 GOOD DESIGN AWARD

 It measures 10″ from end to end with 7″ to the closest hole and 8 3/4″ inches from the farthest hole and is a unisex watch measuring 40mm (1.57″) in diameter and 7.6mm (0.30″) high.
 It is made of a brushed stainless steel and comes with a 20mm (3/4″) black silicone band.